-TFG invests in creating local capacity through skills and supplier development as well as expanding manufacturing facilities to create jobs and shorten lead times.
+Localisation and job creation TFG invests in creating local capacity through skills and supplier development as well as expanding manufacturing facilities to create jobs and shorten lead times.
 Through localisation, we can offer customers a wider range of in-demand, in-season products.

-We are transforming to reflect the diversity of our customer base and the communities we operate in.
+Increase localisation Local job creation Develop local enterprises and suppliers Facilitate local fashion through brand collaboration People and communities We are transforming to reflect the diversity of our customer base and the communities we operate in.
 This includes investment and partnerships with government, a particular focus on B-BBEE and continued social investment through the TFG Foundation.
 We create inclusive workplaces to attract, develop and retain talent.

-We are increasing resource efficiency across our operations by using world-class automation and more energy efficient lighting and manufacturing equipment.
+Transformation Development Holistic wellbeing Engagement and retention Environmental efficiency We are increasing resource efficiency across our operations by using world-class automation and more energy efficient lighting and manufacturing equipment.
 We are working towards zero waste, and are committed to the Plastic Pact.
 The Group is one of the founding members of the South African Plastic Pact.

-We are committed to developing an ethical and transparent supply chain that sources commodities responsibly.
+Work towards a zero waste business and value chain Reduce emissions in line with climate change science Become more transparent and inspire customers Product stewardship and supply chain We are committed to developing an ethical and transparent supply chain that sources commodities responsibly.
 This includes developing enterprises and diversifying our supplier profile in support of B-BBEE.
 We want to practice responsible product stewardship in the way we design, manufacture, sell and dispose of products to minimise environmental impact.

-GOALS FOR EACH SUSTAINABILITY PILLAR
+Sustainable manufacturing and buying practices Compliance in the supply chain Preferential procurement